Henry-Yuan-He/Henry-Yuan-He.github.io/index.md

 ## About Me

 I am a third-year undergraduate student with double degrees in Business Analytics and Applied Mathematics at National University of Singapore (NUS), supervised by Prof. [Jonathan Scarlett](https://www.comp.nus.edu.sg/~scarlett/) and Prof. [Vincent Y. F. Tan](https://vyftan.github.io/).
-My Research interests are in the area of Operations Research and Statistical Machine Learning, especially Bayesian Optimization, Multi-armed Bandit and Probabilistic Graphical Models.
-My interested topics also include Probability, Mathematical Statistics, Stochastic Processes and Deep Learning.
+My Research interests are in the area of Operations Research and Statistical Machine Learning, especially **Bayesian Optimization, Multi-armed Bandit and Probabilistic Graphical Models**.
+I also have great passion to communicate in the areas of Probability, Mathematical Statistics, Stochastic Processes and Deep Learning.